Microbial Ecophysiology

 Photomontage © Microbial Ecophysiology group

-The Microbial Ecophysiology group at the University of Bremen is part of the Bremen Marine Ecology Centre for Research & Education (BreMarE) and associated with MARUM, Center for Marine Environmental Sciences.
-Our main research interests are anaerobic microbial processes in sediments and soils, and the functional biodiversity of microorganisms involved.
+The Microbial Ecophysiology group at the University of Bremen is part of the Bremen Marine Ecology Centre for Research & Education (BreMarE) and is associated with MARUM, Center for Marine Environmental Sciences.
+Our main research interests are anaerobic microbial processes in marine sediments, and the functional biodiversity of microorganisms involved.

 New publications

-Yin, X, Zhou G, Wang H, Han D, Maeke M, Richter-Heitmann T, Aromokeye D, Zhu Q, Nimzyk R, Elvert M, Friedrich, MW (2023) Unexpected carbon utilization activity of sulfate-reducing microorganisms in temperate and permanently cold marine sediments - ISME J.
+Yin X, Zhou G, Wang H, Han D, Maeke M, Richter-Heitmann T, Aromokeye D, Zhu Q, Nimzyk R, Elvert M, Friedrich MW (2023) Unexpected carbon utilization activity of sulfate-reducing microorganisms in temperate and permanently cold marine sediments.
+ISME J 18(1)

-Yang Y, Rivera Pérez CA, Richter-Heitmann Tet al. (2023) Effects of oxygen availability on mycobenthic communities of marine coastal sediments.
+Yang Y, Rivera Pérez CA, Richter-Heitmann T, Nimzyk R, Friedrich MW et al. (2023) Effects of oxygen availability on mycobenthic communities of marine coastal sediments.
 Sci Rep 13, 15218

 Han D, Richter-Heitmann T, Kim J-H, Friedrich MW, Yin X, Elvert M, Ryu J-S, Jang K and Nam S-I (2023) Influence of sedimentary deposition on the microbial assembly process in Arctic Holocene marine sediments.
 Front.
 Microbiol.
 14:1231839.